SuperNovaa41/drl-proj/README.md

 - `--model_path`:
     - Here is where you indicate the location of the model, this is a required argument.
 - `--env`:
-    - Allows you to choose the environment you're evaluating, defaults to "mario".
+    - Allows you to choose the environment you're evaluating.
+Choices: "mario", "moes".
 - `--model-type`:
     - Allows you to choose the ML model to evaluate, defaults to "DQN".
 - `--reward_mode`:
-    - Allows you to choose the reward method for the model to use, defaults to "coins".
+    - Allows you to choose the reward method for the model to use.
 - `--episodes`:
     - How many episodes should be run of this model?
 Defaults to 10.
 - `--render`: